OData/v3ProtocolDocument/OData.markdown

   </tr>
 </table>

-### 7.2.4.2 `$select` System Query Option ###
+##### 7.2.3.2 The `$select` System Query Option #####
-The $select system query option allows clients to requests a limited set of information for each Entity or ComplexType identified by the ResourcePath and other System Query Options like $filter, $top, $skip etc. When present $select instructs the server to return only the Properties, Open Properties, Related Properties, Actions and Functions explicitly requested by the client, however servers MAY choose to return more information.
+The `$select` system query option allows clients to requests a limited set of information for each Entity or ComplexType identified by the ResourcePath and other System Query Options like $filter, $top, $skip etc. When present $select instructs the server to return only the Properties, Open Properties, Related Properties, Actions and Functions explicitly requested by the client, however servers MAY choose to return more information.

 What follows is a snippet from Appendix A (ABNF for OData URI Conventions), that applies to the Select System Query Option: